jeffjose/whenareyou/README.md

 Gets the time zone of any location in the world.

 This uses `nominatim.openstreetmap.org`'s API to search the location.
-It caches the results so the server isn't stressed by repeated queries of the same address.
+It caches the results so that the server isn't stressed by repeated queries of the same address.

 ## example usage